norikak/norikak/README.md

   jjba⠀account⠀. . .⠀main⠀is⠀<a href="https://github.com/genesistic">@genesistic</a>
 </div></div>

-<h6>!⠀:⠀i block and hide freely . please don't take it personally ! maybe!
+<h6>!⠀:⠀i block and hide freely . please don't take it personally !